Higher Order Rigidity and Energy: Critical point analysis and a 4th derivative test

 What happens when we look at, say, the fourth order approximation of a function $f$?
 We will see next that an inhomogeneous fourth order approximation might grow in all directions, but this growth may actually be slower than fourth order!
 When that happens, its behavior can still be dominated by the remainder term.

-Consider the function \bna f(x,y):=(x-y^2)^2 + x^2y^2 - y^6. \ena This function has a saddle at the origin.
-(To see this directly, one can first show that $f$ factors as $f(x,y)=(x-y^2)g(x,y)$ with $g(x,y)=x-y^2+y^2(x+y^2)$.
+\begin{example} Consider the function \bna f(x,y):=(x-y^2)^2 + x^2y^2 - y^6. \ena This function has a saddle at the origin (Figure \ref{fig:ex6.1}(left)).
+To see this directly, one can first show that $f$ factors as $f(x,y)=(x-y^2)g(x,y)$ with $g(x,y)=x-y^2+y^2(x+y^2)$.
 Choose a point on the parabola $x=y^2$ where $g(x,y)\neq 0$ and which is arbitrarily close to the origin.
-Then change $x$ by a small amount in either direction, to show that $f$ must cross zero near this point.)
+Then change $x$ by a small amount in either direction, to show that $f$ must cross zero near this point.

-Now consider an approximation to this function which keeps all terms up to 4th order in its Taylor expansion: \ba f_4(x,y):=(x-y^2)^2 + x^2y^2 . \ea This approximation has a strict local minimum at $0$: The first term is positive except on the parabola $x=y^2$, and the second term increases the function everywhere except at the origin.
+Now consider an approximation to this function which keeps all terms up to 4th order in its Taylor expansion (Figure \ref{fig:ex6.1}(right)): \ba f_4(x,y):=(x-y^2)^2 + x^2y^2 . \ea This approximation has a strict local minimum at $0$: The first term is positive except on the parabola $x=y^2$, and the second term increases the function everywhere except at the origin.
 Therefore, simply considering the fourth-order Taylor expansion of a multivariate function is not sufficient to determine its behavior near a degenerate critical point.

 The problem is that $f_4(x,y)$ actually grows slower than fourth order in $|(x,y)|$ along some curve.
-For example, along the trajectory $(x(t),y(t))=(t^2,t)$, we have $f_4(x(t),y(t))=t^6$.
+For example, along the trajectory $(x(t),y(t))=(t^2,t)$, we have $f_4(x(t),y(t))=t^6$ (Figure \ref{fig:ex6.1}(right)).
 Thus, adding a higher order term to $f_4$ can change the nature of the critical point.
-(This behavior does not arise with the second-derivative test, where at a critical point, the second-order approximation is homogeneous.)
+(This behavior does not arise with the second-derivative test, where at a critical point, the second-order approximation is homogeneous.) \end{example}

 An alternative way to understand the multivariate second derivative test is by thinking of it as an analysis of the family of all univariate slices arising from restricting $f$ to lines through the origin.
 When the Hessian is, say, PD, each univariate slice will have a zero first derivative and positive second derivative, implying that the function increases in every direction.
+From this perspective, as well, the multivariate higher order setting presents additional subtleties.